JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 Specifically a graph can be represented by the [adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix) and/or [incidence matrix](https://en.wikipedia.org/wiki/Incidence_matrix), or one of the many variations on those formats.
 With this matrix representation in hand we have a method to operate on the graph with linear algebra.

-Below is an example of the adjacency matrix of a directed graph, and finding the neighbors of a single vertex using basic matrix-vector multiplication on the arithemtic semiring.
+One important algorithm that maps well to linear algebra is Breadth First Search (BFS).
+A simple BFS is just a matrix-vector multiplication, where `A` is the adjacency matrix and `v` is the set of source nodes, as illustrated below.

 ![BFS and Adjacency Matrix](./assets/AdjacencyBFS.png)

 ## GBArrays

 The core SuiteSparseGraphBLAS.jl array types are `GBVector` and `GBMatrix` which are subtypes `SparseArrays.AbstractSparseVector` and `SparseArrays.AbstractSparseMatrix` respectively.
+There are also several auxiliary array types that restrict one or more behaviors, like row or column orientation.
+More info on those types can be found ### HERE ###

 !!! note "GBArray"
-    These docs will often refer to the `GBArray` type, which is the union of `GBVector`, `GBMatrix` and their lazy Transpose objects.
+    These docs will often refer to the `GBArray` type, which is the union of `AbstractGBVector`, `AbstractGBMatrix` and their lazy Transpose objects.

 ```@setup intro
 using SuiteSparseGraphBLAS